Limited item. Available to order below. LOW STOCK.

 different on this alternator.
 It didn't

-have a ground stud on its case, so
+come with a ground stud on its case, so

-terminal against the case underneath as shown here.
+terminal against the caseunderneath as shown here.

 doesn't tend to loosen over time.
 I used a good lock-nut on that long bolt to make sure it didn't vibrate loose.

-<<< WARNING: Don't use one
+<<< WARNING NOTE: Don't use one

-of these disconnect devices on your battery
+of these inexpensive disconnect devices on your battery

 when using a high output alternator like this.